catchsomnath/nada-docs/upgrade-from-nada3.rst

 Take note of the warnings and make any necessary corrections before clicking the “Upgrade database to NADA 4” button.

-Warning: This step makes changes to your nada 3 database that are not undo-able so make sure you do make a database backup before this step.
+.. warning:: This step makes changes to your nada 3 database that are not undo-able so make sure you do make a database backup before this step.

 Click on the “Upgrade database to NADA 4” button and wait for the page to reload.
 The output of the page will look something like below: